Packitoo/jobs/react_challenge/advanced_react_challenge.md

 ### Level #2 - Start brief creation form

-Everything is setup, now we can start coding our first component of the page : the brief creation form.
+Everything is setup, now we can start coding our first component of the page : the brief creation form using Formik.

 The brief form will have 3 fields :
  - Title (String)